 Double-Flowered Moss Rose: The Easy Flower That Blooms All Summer

-This plant is loved by beginner gardeners because it thrives in heat, grows well in pots and balconies, and keeps flowering all the way into late summer and early fall.
+Moss Rose is loved by many beginner gardeners because it doesn’t mind heat and grows well in pots and balconies.
+It blooms all the way into late summer and early fall.

 What Is Double-Flowered Moss Rose?